oracle/docker-images/OracleDatabase/SingleInstance/README.md

 #### Selecting the Edition (Supported from 19.3.0 release)

-The edition of the database can be changed during runtime by passing the ORACLE_EDITION parameter to the `docker run` command.
+The edition of the database can be changed during runtime by passing the ORACLE_EDITION parameter to the `podman run` command.
 Therefore, an enterprise container image can be used to run standard edition database and vice-versa.
 You can find the edition of the running database in the output line:

     ORACLE EDITION: